mjpernot/mysql-lib/README.md

 This section requires the database being tested to be a slave database in a MySQL replica set.

+Testing will also require a master_mysql_cfg.py file to be present in the config directory.
+See above for details on creating one.

 ### Configuration:

 Create MySQL configuration file.